Skip to Main Content

 • Credible research design: The proposed research design would produce meaningful results in helping us to understand the impact of AI on the labor market.

-• Quality of data partnership: The proposed data partnership (or data collection strategy) will enable the proposed research design.
+• Quality of data: The proposed data partnership (or data collection strategy) will enable the proposed research design.
 The applicant has a credible path to securing the research partnership.

 • Strength of applicant: The primary applicant has a strong research track record relative to peers at a similar career point.